 Window glazing also plays a part in home security

 Of course, quality locks and secure windows will only protect you from criminals hoping to pry open your windows.
 If a thief is willing to break a window in order to enter your home, no level of sophistication in your locks will make much of a difference.

-However, reinforced glazing, also know as impact-resistant glass, laminated glass, or safety glazing, can protect your home by making break-ins more difficult.
-This glass is made several layers thick, and topped with a laminate that protects it from impacts.
+However, reinforced glazing—also known as impact-resistant glass, laminated glass, or safety glazing—can protect your home by making break-ins more difficult.
+This glass is made several layers thick and topped with a laminate that protects it from impact.
 When hit from the exterior, it shatters but remains intact, so that entry through the window is difficult, if not impossible.
-However, before you select any glazing system, you should check with your local permitting office—local building code, particularly in hurricane-prone areas, often dictates the type of windows homeowners can use.
+However, before you select a glazing system, you should check with your local permitting office, since local building codes—particularly in hurricane-prone areas—often dictates the type of windows homeowners can use.